UMD-CS-STICs/389Rfall18/week/2/README.md

 ### Part 1

-In class you were given an online usertag: kruegster1990
+In class you were given an online usertag: `kruegster1990`
+NOTE: "briefly describe" = 2-3 sentences (and/or include screenshot(s))

-Use OSINT techniques to learn as much as you can about kruegster1990 and answer the following questions:
+Use OSINT techniques to learn as much as you can about `kruegster1990` and answer the following questions:

-1. What is kruegster1990's real name?
+1. What is `kruegster1990`'s real name?

 2. List all personal information (including social media accounts) you can find about him.
 For each, briefly detail how you discovered them.